Blog

 Sci-fi has become routine.
 Face recognition services power everything from secure smartphone access to real-time augmented reality experiences.
-As industries continue to digitize, the demand for accurate, reliable, scalable, and cross-platform face recognition APIs has skyrocketed.
+As industries continue to digitalize, the demand for accurate, reliable, scalable, and cross-platform face recognition APIs has accelerated into 2026.

 Don’t mix up face recognition with face detection.
-The latter detects a human face in images or videos, while the face recognition API identifies the person, matching faces in the database using algorithms.
+Face detection finds a human face in images or videos, while a face recognition API identifies a person by matching faces against a database using recognition algorithms.

 According to Statista, the global facial recognition market is projected to surpass $14.55 billion by 2031, growing at a CAGR of 16.79% from 2024 onward.
-Embedding off-the-shelf face recognition libraries into your solution cuts the cost and time to the market.
-But how do you find the best face recognition API for your needs?
+Embedding off-the-shelf face recognition libraries into your solution can reduce build time, cost, and maintenance risk.
+But “best” depends on your use case: security and identity, analytics, or real-time AR.

-In this guide, we’ll explore the best face recognition model options available in 2025.
-We’ve compared the top 5 solutions — Banuba’s Face API, Amazon Rekognition, Microsoft Azure Face API, Google Cloud Vision, and Face++ — across performance, feature sets, platform support, and pricing models to facilitate that match.
+In this guide, we compare five popular options — Banuba’s Face API, Amazon Rekognition, Microsoft Azure Face API, Google Cloud Vision, and Face++ — across performance, feature sets, platform support, and pricing models to help you choose the right fit in 2026.

 [navigation]